-- 4.4 There is no Affordable housing requirement from Retirement housing, to encourage investment, in recognition of its higher costs which make Affordable housing without grant unviable, and because need for Affordable Retirement housing has not been identified to justify grant funding. - 4.5 It is recognised that the level of care and associated facilities provided in such developments can vary considerably. - 4.6 The best locations for Extra-care housing and Retirement housing are those within easy walking distance of the services residents most need in order to live independently, including: - Shops to meet daily needs - Cash dispenser or bank/post office - Public transport - · Community facilities e.g. places of worship - · Primary health care - Pharmacy - 4.7 Extra-care housing and Retirement housing should be designed in accordance with: - a) Guidelines for the Planning of Housing for Senior Citizens3, and - b) The ten HAPPI design recommendations4: - i.
+- 4.4 There is no Affordable housing requirement from Retirement housing, to encourage investment, in recognition of its higher costs which make Affordable housing without grant unviable, and because need for Affordable Retirement housing has not been identified to justify grant funding.
+It is recognised however that some schemes may not be viable even with grant - 4.5 It is recognised that the level of care and associated facilities provided in such developments can vary considerably. - 4.6 The best locations for Extra-care housing and Retirement housing are those within easy walking distance of the services residents most need in order to live independently, including: - Shops to meet daily needs - Cash dispenser or bank/post office - Public transport - Community facilities e.g. places of worship - Primary health care - Pharmacy - 4.7 Extra-care housing and Retirement housing should be designed in accordance with: - a) Guidelines for the Planning of Housing for Senior Citizens3, and - b) The ten HAPPI design recommendations4: - i.
 Generous internal space standards (within flats) - ii.
-Plenty of natural light in the home and in circulation spaces - Balconies and outdoor space, avoiding internal corridors and singleaspect flats - iv.
+Plenty of natural light in the home and in circulation spaces - iii.
+Balconies and outdoor space, avoiding internal corridors and singleaspect flats - iv.
 Adaptability and 'care aware' design which is ready for emerging telecare and tele-health-care technologies - v.
 Circulation spaces that encourage interaction and avoid an 'institutional feel' - vi.
-Shared facilities and community 'hubs' where these are lacking in the neighbourhood - vii.
-Plants, trees, and the natural environment
+Shared facilities and community 'hubs' where these are lacking in the neighbourhood